arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier CAN Interface](assets/portentaHATcarrier_CAN_struct.png)

-Because it is found integrated within the screw terminal block, we have highlighted the CAN bus ports within the screw terminal block pinout for reference.
+Since CAN FD is part of the screw terminal block, we have highlighted the CAN bus ports within the screw terminal block pinout for reference.

 | **Pin number** | **Silkscreen** | **Power Net** | **Portenta HD Standard Pin** |                         **High-Density Pin**                         |    **Interface**   |
 |:--------------:|:--------------:|:-------------:|:----------------------------:|:--------------------------------------------------------------------:|:------------------:|